canalplus/rx-player/doc/api/Miscellaneous/plugins.md

       support (mainly when running through the RxPlayer's `MULTI_THREAD` feature in a browser without MSE-in-worker capabilities).

-    - The corresponding Representation is compatible to a restrictive codec yet also retro-compatible to a less restrictive one.
+    - The corresponding Representation is compatible with a restrictive codec yet also retro-compatible with a less restrictive one.

-      The main example being Dolby Vision Representations which are retro-compatible to HDR10 HEVC codecs.
+      The main example being Dolby Vision Representations which are retro-compatible with HDR10 HEVC codecs.
 In that very specific case, we could have an array with two
       elements:
       1. The Dolby Vision codec